Omega-Numworks/Omega-Guide/_pages/en_US/get-started.md

 {% include toc title="Table of Contents" %}

+When this guide refers to Epsilon, it refers to Numworks' official firmware, the goal is to replace it {: .notice--warning}

 Before starting this guide, we will check the model and the current Epsilon version of your device.

 #### Section I - Model check